oferei/sublime-colors/README.md

 Easiest: using [Package Control](https://sublime.wbond.net) - install _Harmonious Color Schemes_.

-Or install manually by copying any .thTheme file to _Packages/User_.
+Or install manually by copying any .tmTheme file to _Packages/User_.

 ## The Colors